Effects of Perceived Accent on Code-Switching Processing

 Code-switching (CS) is often characterized as cognitively demanding.
 However, CS is constrained by social experience.
 Bilinguals exploit (extra-)linguistic cues, such as the perceived language knowledge of a peer, to dynamically adapt their expectation of CS, thereby attenuating CS processing costs.
 In the present study, we test whether Spanish-English bilinguals adapt their expectations for upcoming switched structures based on perceived speaker accent.

-We test early Spanish-English bilinguals (current n = 55; total expected n = 72) using a visual world paradigm eye-tracking task.
-Participants view two images that matched or mismatch in grammatical gender while listening to sentences containing a switch between a gendered Spanish determiner and an English noun, a structure with a greater preference for masculine determiners in CS production.
-The sentences were produced by speakers of Caribbean, Peninsular, or L2 Spanish (between-participant manipulation); based on participant bilingual experience, the Caribbean dialect should most closely link to frequent CS.
+We tested early Spanish-English bilinguals (n = 74) using a visual world paradigm eye-tracking task.
+Participants viewed two images that matched or mismatch in grammatical gender while listening to sentences containing a switch between either a masculine or feminine Spanish determiner and an English noun, a structure with a greater preference for masculine determiners in CS production.
+The sentences were produced by speakers of Caribbean, Peninsular, or L2 Spanish (between-participant manipulation).
+Based on participants’ bilingual experience, predictions about the (dis)engagement of different processing strategies can be derived.